Show hiring managers you have the knowledge to succeed

 • President - Marketing Club

-Project Management Professional (PMP) | Project Management Institute
+Certification: Project Management Professional (PMP) | Project Management Institute | 2024

 Attending college may not be among the goals you've set for your life.
 That's okay!

-If you decide to graduate high school and go straight to work, your career can still be rich and full.
+Even if you decide to graduate high school and go straight to work, your career can still be rich and full.
 At this point, though, a lot of people ask if they should include high school on their resume.

 A few rules of thumb about adding high school to the Education section of your resume: